Primeval (film): Plot

-Steven stumbles upon Gustave and struggles to escape.
+Steven, alone on the swamp stumbles upon Gustave and struggles to escape.
+He managed to get the crocodile to get stuck briefly between two branches but was chased into the savannah by a predator that was not just an invisible aquatic danger.
 While Aviva stays with the injured Jojo, Tim goes to look for Steven, but finds only his camera.
 As they are waiting for help, Tim remarks to Aviva that he now understands the shaman's earlier words that "we make our own monsters."
 Matt had earlier told the group that crocodiles frequently feed on carrion, and there is no limit to how large they can grow, given enough sustenance; it is the bodies from the civil war, floating in the river, that have given Gustave a taste for human flesh, and allowed him to reach such a gargantuan size as the years go by.

 Harry arrives in a Range Rover, but Tim realizes that he is actually Little Gustave upon discovering the shaman's necklace in his possession.
 Little Gustave wants the video evidence of the shaman’s execution.
 Tim attempts to trick Harry by giving him the GPS tracker linked to the dart on Gustave, saying it will locate the computer with the video.
 Harry forces Tim and Aviva to lead them to the "computer."
 While Harry holds Aviva at gunpoint, Tim and one of Harry's men follow the tracking signal to Gustave's lair, where the crocodile is sleeping.
 Tim finds Steven's mutilated body, and a combat knife in the scattered human remains, and stabs the guard.
 At the same moment, Aviva splatters Harry with Matt's container of crocodile pheromones and runs.
 Gustave wakes up and smells the scent of the pheromones, ignoring Tim and Aviva in favor of devouring Harry.

 Tim, Jojo and Aviva climb into the Range Rover, but Gustave attacks through the rear window.
 Tim stabs the crocodile in the mouth with a machete.
 Gustave roars in defeat as the others manage to escape.
 Weeks later, Tim, Aviva, Jojo, and Wiley receive medical treatment and fly back home to America, watching leftover footage of Steven on his camera.
 The end credits state that the Burundian Civil War ended with a ceasefire in 2005, but Gustave is very much alive and still killing people in the Rusizi River of Burundi.